10 Top-Rated Attractions & Things to Do in Grand Rapids, MN

-1 Forest History Center
+1. Forest History Center

 Focusing on the past, present, and future relationship with the forest in Northern Minnesota, the Forest History Center provides hands-on learning and outdoor education for the whole family to enjoy.
-With exhibits ranging from an immersive 1900s-era logging camp to a 100-foot fire tower, visitors of the Forest History Center don't just learn about the history of the forest, they see it for themselves.
+Exhibits range from an immersive 1900s-era logging camp to a 100-foot fire tower.
+Visitors of the Forest History Center don't just learn about the history of the forest, they see it for themselves.

 Address: 2609 Co Road 76, Grand Rapids, Minnesota

 Better known to some as Dorothy from The Wizard of Oz, Judy Garland was born in Grand Rapids in 1922.
 Today, visitors can explore her childhood home and celebrated Hollywood career at the Judy Garland Museum.

 The museum features 15,000 square feet dedicated to Grand Rapids' most beloved hometown movie star, including the world's largest collection of The Wizard of Oz collectibles.
 The collection includes props from the movie set and Judy Garland's children's work permit to act professionally.

 In addition to the museum, visitors can tour the preserved Judy Garland Historic House next door.
 Visitors can also roam the outside gardens and gazebos, and the kids will enjoy the adjacent Children's Discovery Center full of interactive exhibits.

 If you happen to be in the Grand Rapids area during the month of June, the Judy Garland Museum puts on an annual Wizard of Oz Festival that includes live music, special presentations, and a costume-fueled Emerald City Fest that's great for the whole family.